INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 Back in Helsinki or back in Megadeth?
 Both maybe?

-It’s excellent, actually.
+It’s excellent.
 Good on both fronts.
 You know, I’ve given my time away from Megadeth.
-I always sensed there would be a time to come back and I’m so happy that it happened this year.
+I always sensed there would be a time to come back, and I’m so happy that it happened this year.
 I mean, this is a great year for it to happen, especially because we didn’t have to have the pressure of having a new album.
 Which, of course, would have required getting together, writing it, recording it, everything that goes with that.
-It is a very long process – and then going out on the tour.
-It was nice to come back when there was all very choice, premium touring to do – starting with the 20th anniversary RUST IN PEACE -tour of North America, Big South, and Central America tour, and then, of course, coming over here and doing festivals, doing the Big Four shows, and then rolling right into “American Carnage” with Slayer and Testament.
+It is a very long process – and then going out on tour.
+It was nice to come back when there was all very choice, premium touring to do – starting with the 20th-anniversary RUST IN PEACE -tour of North America, Big South, and Central America tour, and then, of course, coming over here and doing festivals, doing the Big Four shows, and then rolling right into “American Carnage” with Slayer and Testament.
 So it’s really been a great sort of on-ramp back onto the Megadeth road.

 Were there any doubts when you joined Megadeth again?

 No, not really.
 I mean, it’s funny because I stayed up on the songs.
-My chops were really good; I stayed up on it.
-Obviously I’d been doing a lot of recording, making a lot of records, touring in my years away from Megadeth so my, you know, my chops were up and I was very much still- probably more active- [laughs] If you could be more active than being in Megadeth, it was probably me away from Megadeth and I say that only because I had my hands in so many different things that really kept my chops very sharp – in a way that I didn’t experience in Megadeth before because, when you’re in a band, you go through different seasons, you know.
+My chops were really good; I stayed upon it.
+Obviously, I’d been doing a lot of recording, making a lot of records, touring in my years away from Megadeth, so my, you know, my chops were up, and I was very much still- probably more active- [laughs] If you could be more active than being in Megadeth, it was probably me away from Megadeth and I say that only because I had my hands in so many different things that really kept my chops very sharp – in a way that I didn’t experience in Megadeth before because, when you’re in a band, you go through different seasons, you know.
 You write, and you record, and you tour, and you do kind of one thing at a time for a long period of time, and what I’d been doing here in recent years was had my hands always in some writing, always in some recording, and always in some touring.
 So I was wearing many hats all at the same time, which I found very stimulating.
 It was very invigorating to do that.
-But with that said, it’s nice now to just be in tour mode because touring with Megadeth, obviously, is a very big production, you put a lot of miles – kilometres – under you in your travels.
+But with that said, it’s nice now to just be in tour mode because touring with Megadeth, obviously, is a very big production, you put a lot of miles – kilometers – under you in your travels.
 My main thing coming back was just making sure Dave and I were- we were definitely both in the right headspace for it; we knew within two minutes of talking to each other on the phone that we both wanted it to happen.
 So that right there was- as long as he and I were both cool with it – which we both were very cool about it – it was easy for it to happen from there.